chef/kitchen-vcenter/README.md

 The following optional parameters should be used in the `driver_config` for the platform.

+ - `resource_pool` - Name of the resource pool to use when creating the machine.
+Default: first pool
+ - `cluster` - Cluster on which the new virtual machine should be created.
+Default: cluster of the `targethost` machine.
  - `targethost` - Host on which the new virtual machine should be created.
 If not specified then the first host in the cluster is used.
  - `folder` - Folder into which the new machine should be stored.
 If specified the folder _must_ already exist.
  - `poweron` - Power on the new virtual machine.
 Default: true